idaholab/MontePy/README.md

 * Can write out full MCNP problem even if it doesn't fully understand a card.
 * Can write out the MCNP problem verbatim, if it has not been modified at all.
 * Can quickly access cells, surfaces, and materials by their numbers.
 For example: `cell = problem.cells[105]`.
+* Can quickly update cell importances.
+For example `cell.importance.neutron = 2.0`.
-* Has 127 test cases right now
+* Has over 240 test cases right now

 Quick example for renumbering all of the cells in a problem: